felipeburd/DSA-Project-2-Income/READMEProject2.md

-Steps to run code go here.
+Instructions to run code
+-Step 1: Choose which algorithm you would like to run